Skip to main content

 Basic Training: AI Essentials for Faculty

-Modality: Online, Self-paced
+Modality: Online, Self-paced.

 This is a fully online, asynchronous exploration of AI tools and how to use them.
 Since it is a self-paced course, faculty can enroll themselves at any time, with no deadline for completion.
 This option does not lead to a certificate.

-AI Fundamentals for Educators, Summer 2025
+AI Fundamentals for Educators, Fall 2025

-Modality: This six-week course will be offered in Summer 2025, Semester B (June 23-August 3).
+Modality: This six-week course will be offered in two modalities

 • Sign-ups will remain open until the maximum has been reached or the week before the cohort begins (summer, fall, and spring).